dbenesh82/host_specificity_lcl_analyses/calc_specificity/calc_specificity_patterns.md

 ggsave(filename = "../figs/hostrange_vs_lcl.svg", width = 5, height = 4.5, units = "in")
 ```

-A parasite with a direct cycle has a median of two-hosts, whereas a parasite with 3 or more hosts has a median of over 21 hosts.
+A parasite with a direct cycle has a median of two hosts, whereas a parasite with 3 or more hosts has a median of over 21 hosts.

 ``` r
 tapply(dataH.hs$hosts, dataH.hs$maxLCL.fac, median, na.rm=T)